brimdata/zed/docs/language/operators/README.md

 By performing a left join that targets the same key fields, now all of our fruits will be shown in the results even if no one likes them (e.g., `avocado`).

-As another variatino, we'll also copy over the age of the matching person.
+As another variation, we'll also copy over the age of the matching person.
 By referencing only the field name rather than using `:=` for assignment, the original field name `age` from the opposite input is maintained in the results.